cal-itp/data-infra/warehouse/models/mart/gtfs_quality/fct_daily_guideline_checks.md

 * The organization manages at least one service that is currently operating and has at least some fixed-route service
 * That service is represented in at least one customer-facing GTFS dataset

 This table is designed to be an exhaustive accounting of all checks performed on assessed entities which can then be further summarized (grouped) based on the specific entity of interest  (for example, services or organizations).
+See the `fct_daily_organization_combined_guideline_checks` and `fct_daily_service_combined_guideline_checks` tables to get daily assessments for organizations or services; they use the aggregation logic described below.

 This table should **not** be used in its raw form for counts of passing/failing checks.
-Essentially, the grain of this table is "every organization/service/dataset combination that was assessed on this date", which is not generally an intuitive or useful grain for analysis.
+The grain of this table is "every organization/service/dataset combination that was assessed on this date", which is not generally an intuitive or useful grain for analysis.
 Each row represents a single organization/service/dataset/feed/guideline/check combination, which means that the number of rows for one service, organization, dataset, or feed varies based on the number of relationships that entity has.

 For example, a service with a trip updates feed but no vehicle positions feed may have fewer rows than a service with both types of feed.
 Similarly, an organization with five services (even if they are all represented in the same GTFS dataset) will have more rows than an organization with just one service.